Rizwann234/customer-analytics-churn-prediction/README.md

 ## Description
 A machine learning project focused on predicting customer churn using product analytics data.
 This solution helps businesses identify customers at risk of churning by analyzing usage patterns and engagement metrics.

+## Download the dataset
+The dataset used in this project is the [Telco Customer Churn dataset](https://www.kaggle.com/datasets/blastchar/telco-customer-churn) from Kaggle.
+Download and place the CSV file in a `data` directory before running the notebooks yourself.

 ## Installation
 ```bash
 git clone https://github.com/Rizwann234/product-analytics-churn-prediction.git